janearc/t/README.md

 Accordingly, `ended isnt true` looks for a value in the heap called `ended`, and whether that value is truthy.
-Since `ended` is not actually defined, it is a falsey value, making the statement `ended isnt true`, and the interpereter seeks forward until the next declarative.
+Since `ended` is not actually defined, it is a falsey value, making the statement `ended isnt true` *true*, and the interpereter seeks forward until the next declarative.
 In this case, the following print statements fire, and the interpeter seeks forward until a statement without an `and`, which is either a declarative or a test.